 Hiking in Bandon, Oregon

 This .6 or 4.4 mile hike begins at Shore Acres State Park 26 miles north of Bandon near Coos Bay.
 Features include ocean cliffs, sea lions and formal gardens.
-Your hiking can take you through two neighboring State Parks as well: Cape Arago State Park and Sunset Bay State Park.
-You'll enjoy the beautiful gardens, rich history, and of course the views.
+You hike can take you through two neighboring State Parks as well: Cape Arago State Park and Sunset Bay State Park.
+You’ll enjoy the beautiful gardens, rich history, and of course the views.
 Be sure to bring your camera!
 Shore Acres is wheelchair accessible, and camping is available at the park.